vives-project-xp/MusicLightTiles/README.md

 The 3D printed parts are designed in Fusion 360 and can be found in the `./3d` folder.
 The parts are designed to be printed with PLA, but PETG or ABS should also work.

+> [!NOTE]
+> The 3d models are still in development and are not available yet.

 ## Person detection

 The tiles are supported by a small rubber strip that compresses when you stand on it.